-What will be the EPP's role to transfer candidates to the residency preparation route in ECOS?
+What will the EPP's role be to transfer candidates to the residency preparation route in ECOS?
 When will EPPs address that movement for the first cohort of candidates?

-Once approved by the SBEC, the EPP is responsible for updating the finisher records list for the residency route in ECOS.
-Approved programs may anticipate guidance from the Technical Manual to support this transition.
+REVISED: Once approved by the SBEC, the EPP is responsible for updating the finisher records list for the residency route in ECOS.
+The Technical Manual has been revised to support this transition.
+Note that candidates that were in clinical experience prior to the SBEC approval of the EPPs residency will not qualify for the Enhanced Standard certificate through the residency route.